kosail/KVantage/README.md

 ✅ **Rapid Charge Enable/Disable**
 ✅ **Show remaining battery life (with option to hide it from settings)**
 ✅ **Multiple dark and light themes**
-✅ **Multiple languages available (English, Spanish and Japanese were made by me, while German, French, Portuguese and Chinese are IA translated**
+✅ **Multiple languages available (English, Spanish and Japanese were made by me, while German, French, Portuguese, Korean and Chinese are IA translated)**
 ❌ **Custom threshold for battery conservation**
-❌ **Native image packaging** (Planned.
-I'm not sure if it would be possible to create a .deb / .rpm or .appimage with a JAR file.
-Though, it was not possible to convert the JAR file into a native executable using GraalVM... so it has to be a JAR)
+⚠️ **Native image packaging** (Though, I was not able to build a DEB/RPM/AppImage, I implemented a embedded installer that will copy the app into your local user bin folder and it works fantastic.)

 ### Deprecated functionalities (and why):
 ❌ **Tray icon support**: Sadly, KMP built-in tray support is poor on linux.
 I tried with KDE, Cinnamon and Hyprland, but neither of them was recognized by the isTraySupported function, and it just refused to launch.